SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/more-complex/✔️-relative-articulation.md

 »⟮c1;Relative articulation⟯« is the description of ⟮＿the place/manner of articulation＿⟯ ⟮relative to some reference point⟯.
 »⟮c4;vowel relative articulation⟯« (my term) is ⟮＿relative articulation＿⟯ ⟮mainly applied to vowels⟯.
-The main forms of ⟮c7;＿relative articulation＿⟯ are ⟮＿advanced/retracted＿⟯, ⟮＿raised/lowered＿⟯, and ⟮＿advanced/retracted tongue root＿⟯.
+The main forms of ⟮c7;＿relative articulation＿⟯ are ⟮＿advanced/retracted＿⟯, ⟮＿raised/lowered＿⟯, ⟮＿advanced/retracted tongue root＿⟯ and ⟮c49;more/less rounding⟯
 The main forms of ⟮c11;＿vowel relative articulation＿⟯ are ⟮＿centralized＿⟯ and ⟮＿mid-centralized＿⟯.

 ## forms of relative articulation